-The International Workshop on Big Data in Multimedia Transmission and Analytics (BDMTA 2020)
+The International Special Section on Big Data in Multimedia Transmission and Analytics (BDMTA 2020)

 With the development of wireless communications and the advanced capabilities of smartphones, tablets, and vehicles, people spend a lot of time on the Internet to create and retrieve multimedia data, including image, audio, video, and text.
 The fast and widespread use of multimedia has resulted in big data revolution in multimedia management systems.
 For example, YouTube users upload over 100h of videos every minute in a day, and 255 million active users of Twitter send approximately 500 million tweets every day.
 Another statistic shows that Internet traffic through multimedia sharing has reached 6,130 petabytes every month in 2016.
 It is predicted that the digital data rate will exceed 40ZB by 2020, which means every person in the world will produce almost 5,200 gigabytes of data.